The Differences Between Successful People and Unsuccessful People

 12. Continuously learn vs. Fly by the seat of your pants

 Continuously learning and improving is the only way to grow.
-You can be a step above your competition and become more flexible because you know more.
+You can take an online course (Cortney Fletcher’s eCom babes cost is very affordable if you want to start an online store) to be a step above your competition and become more flexible because you know more.
 If you just fly by the seat of your pants, you could be passing up opportunities that prevent you from learning (and growing!)

 13. Compliment other vs. Criticize Others

 Complimenting someone is always a great way to show someone you care.
 A compliment gives a natural boost of energy to someone, and is an act of kindness that makes you feel better as well.
 Criticizing produces negativity and leads to nothing good.

 Everybody makes mistakes; it’s human.
 The only way to get past the mistake is to forgive and move on.
 Dwelling on anger only makes things worse – for you.

 15. Keep a “To-Be” list vs. Don’t know what you want to be